| Date/Time: | 8/28/2026 09:15 |

 5Center for Animal Health and Food Safety, University of Minnesota, St. Paul MN, 55108

-Since the diagnosis of Highly Pathogenic Avian Influenza H5N1 in lactating dairy cows in March 2024, research has focused on the lactating dairy cows which appear to show the most clinical signs.
-However, research is lagging in the replacement heifers born around the time of outbreaks in the lactating herd.
-This study sought to evaluate antibody levels to highly pathogenic avian influenza H5N1 in replacement heifers’ months after the outbreak to see if exposure in utero or post-partum to lactating cows and pasteurized pooled colostrum created any serologic response in non-lactating replacement heifers.
-The test utilized to evaluate antibodies was the multi-species competitive enzyme-linked immunosorbent assay for H5.
-The only group of heifers that mounted a lasting seroprevalence was not in contact with clinical cows, their milk, or their colostrum during the dairy herd’s confirmed outbreak.
+Since the diagnosis of H5N1 influenza A virus in lactating dairy cows in March 2024, research has focused on lactating dairy cows which show the obvious clinical signs of infection.
+However, research is lagging in dairy replacement heifers born around the time of outbreaks in the lactating herd.
+The objective of this study was to evaluate naturally occurring antibody responses to H5N1 influenza A virus in dairy replacement heifers months after the outbreak to evaluate if exposure in utero or post-partum to lactating cows and pasteurized pooled colostrum created detectable serologic responses in non-lactating replacement heifers.
+The test utilized to evaluate antibodies was a multi-species competitive enzyme-linked immunosorbent assay for H5-specific antibodies.
+Study results indicated that the only group of heifers that mounted a lasting serologic response were those in contact with clinical cows, their milk, and their colostrum prior to, but not following the confirmed date of the dairy herd’s clinical outbreak.

-The heifer portion of the study was broken into three different age groups, with 50 head in each group.
-Group #1 consisted of heifers born in February/March 2024 and moved off site, in one group, beginning of May 2024 to the heifer ranch 25 miles away.
-Group #1 was sampled a total of four times, at the heifer ranch, the dairy’s dry cow lot, the close-up pen and the milking pens.
-Group #2 consisted of heifers born in June 2024 to clinically affected cows.
-They lived at the dairy during the outbreak.
-Group #2 was sampled a total of two times, at the heifer ranch and dairy’s dry cow lot.
-Group #3 consisted of heifers born October 2024 from cows that were clinically affected in June 2024 and less than 125 days carrying calf when the dam was clinically ill.
-Group #3 was sampled only one time, at the heifer ranch.
+This study was performed in a 1,200-milking head Holstein dairy in Western Minnesota.
+For this study, evaluated dairy heifers were selected in three different age groups, with approximately 50 animals in each group.
+Group 1 consisted of heifers born between November 2023 to March 2024 and were moved off site, by May 4, 2024, to the heifer ranch 25 miles away.
+Group 1 heifers were sampled a total of four times, at the heifer ranch, the dairy’s dry cow lot, the close-up pen and the milking pens.
+Group 2 consisted of heifers born in June 2024 to clinically affected dams.
+These heifers were located at the dairy during the outbreak.
+Heifers from Group 2 were sampled a total of two times, at the heifer ranch and dairy’s dry cow lot.
+Group 3 consisted of heifers born in October 2024 from cows that were clinically affected in June 2024 and less than 125 days of gestation when the dam was clinically ill.
+Heifers from group 3 were sampled only one time, at the heifer ranch.
+Samples were collected from caudal tail veins of sampled dairy heifers from each of the three groups into a red-top vacutainer tube, using a new needle for each heifer.

-Samples were taken from tail veins with a red-top vacutainer tube.
-The needle was changed between each heifer.
-The test used to evaluate the antibodies in the heifers was ID Screen Influenza H5 Antibody Competition 3.0 Multi-species test (Innovative Diagnostics)..
+The test used to evaluate the antibodies in the heifers was ID Screen Influenza H5 Antibody Competition 3.0 Multi-species test.
 This is a competitive ELISA for the detection of antibodies against the hemagglutinin H5 of the Influenza A virus.
-This test utilizes whole virus.
-The known sensitivity is 99.6% and specificity is 97.6% for this test (Hochmanl, Orie, et. al.).
-Results were given a numerical number of S/N (sample to negative ratio).
-Any samples reading less than 0.4 were called positive for the H5 antibody.
-The samples from 0.41-0.59 are labeled suspect positive.
 The positive and suspect positive cELISA results were then challenged with a serum virus neutralization assay.
 A fluorescent-focus serum virus neutralization assay using live virus was previously developed for the quantification of neutralizing antibodies produced in response to HPAI (H5N1) virus infection.
-Neutralizing antibody endpoint titers were read under a fluorescence microscope and expressed as the reciprocal of the highest dilution of serum capable of a 90% endpoint reduction in fluorescent foci relative to controls.
-Note that negative and positive control sera were included in the assay.